 What they leave it out is that Judeo-Christian values were among many others that influenced the founding documents.
 For instance, the basic structure of government came from Rome, yet we don't speak much about the nation's tradition of "pagan values," or say that therefore we should provide tax credits to study Zeus.

 The founding fathers were religious - Any statement that says "the founding fathers" were anything in particular should be viewed skeptically since they disagreed with each other on many issues.
 [Click here for a quiz testing misconceptions about the Founding Fathers and faith] I will say this: People like Jefferson and Franklin were more the exception than the rule among the crafters of the Constitution and Declaration of Independence, many of whom were quite religious.

 But this leads to the biggest non-starter of all: that their religiosity meant they wanted less separation of church and state.
-Among the most ardent advocates for separation of church and state were evangelical Christians who wanted it because they believed passionately that keeping government out of the way would allow religion to flourish.

 So where does this leave us?
 First it leaves us with a better understanding of how so many Americans have come to believe this is a "Christian nation."
 Many of the factual assertions made by advocates of this position are far more accurate than secularists would like to admit.

 But I hope it also makes us aware that we've done a terrible job teaching history – because if we had done better, most Americans would understand that it's because most founders cared deeply about faith that they clearly decided that the nation should not be officially affiliated with a particular faith, including Christianity.